ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 #### **3. Detect Service Denial**

 **Description:** This tactic aims to detect and mitigate service degradation attempts by performing real-time traffic analysis (detecting bursts, suspicious IPs, and anomalous request patterns) and applying automated countermeasures such as rate limiting, connection throttling, temporary blocking, and challenge-response mechanisms.
 The goal is to preserve availability for legitimate users while filtering out malicious load.
-**Application:** It is implemented in the WAF layer integrated into the inbound proxy for the web frontend (web-proxy-waf), where request-rate metrics and attack signatures are continuously monitored.
+**Application:** It is implemented in the WAF layer integrated into the inbound proxy for the web frontend (load-balancer-web-proxy-waf), where request-rate metrics and attack signatures are continuously monitored.
 Mitigation policies are executed at this layer before traffic reaches runpath-web-frontend.
 **Associated Pattern:** Web Application Firewall (WAF) Pattern.

 ### Architectural patterns applied